 Two factors are involved in the decision to bring in home care to help your loved one.
 One, is the issue of whether your loved one needs some assistance around the house.
 The other is whether your loved one needs more assistance than home care can provide.

 Take a look at your senior loved one's home to see if a little help is needed:

 If your loved one is no longer able to drive, care at home can provide the bridge that's needed to keep them connected to the outside world.
 Most seniors are extremely reluctant to abandon the freedom that driving brings, so keep an eye open for traffic tickets or scratches on the car that indicate it's time to take away the car keys.

-Seniors who lose interest in meal preparation or who become unable to care for themselves often lose weight dramatically.
-They may also gain weight because they start making poor nutrition choices and just eat the easiest thing available.
+Older people who lose interest in meal preparation or who become unable to care for themselves often lose weight dramatically.
+While they try to live independently, they may gain weight because they start making poor nutrition choices and just eat the easiest thing available.

-In addition, make sure you feel comfortable with them.
-Make sure to interview the finalists suggested by the Home Care agency before you make your final choice.
+In addition, make sure you feel comfortable with them as well.
+Be sure to interview the finalists suggested by the home care agency before you make your final choice.